ewutchq/.github/profile/README.md

 ## Club Moderators

-The Club Moderators of East West University Telecommunications Club provide vital oversight, guidance, and mentorship to ensure academic alignment, professional excellence, and university compliance.
-From policy enforcement, financial supervision, and strategic planning to event approval and conflict resolution, our moderators maintain the standards, discipline, and organizational integrity of the club.
+EWUTC's Faculty Moderators are academic members of East West University who serve as the institutional pillars of the club.
+They provide scholarly oversight, strategic counsel, and mentorship that anchors the club's activities within the university's academic framework.
+Their guidance ensures that every initiative — from large-scale national events to applied workshop programs — upholds institutional standards and genuinely advances the educational interests of students.

 <div align="center">